plumberz/plumberz.github.io/README.md

                               -- unpack :: Text -> String viceversa
                     stdoutLn
 ```
+We have used 3 functions from the text package which many use to overload the String implementation as a list of Char with Text, a much more "A time and space-efficient implementation of Unicode text.
+Suitable for performance critical use, both in terms of large data quantities and high speed." (e.g. [A sensible starting Prelude template.](https://github.com/sdiehl/protolude), [OverloadedStrings ghc extension](https://www.schoolofhaskell.com/school/to-infinity-and-beyond/pick-of-the-week/guide-to-ghc-extensions/basic-syntax-extensions#overloadedstrings))
+But here we are just using pack to convert a String to Text, toLower from the same package to convert the Text to lowercase and then unpack to convert it back to String.
+Using the ghc extension, packing and unpacking could be avoided thanks to the polymorphic definition of String it introduces.

 Applying a monad transformer to a monad returns a monad, as we already said, so obviously results can be composed using the usual *bind* operator (>>=).

 ## Tubes